ornellion/100DaysOfCode/round1-log.md

 **Thoughts**:
 It feels oddly satisfying to start my 100 Days log with another month.
 Only 2 more to go!
 My thought process is starting to feel less disjointed and MDN Docs is my new best friend.
 I think it's a good sign that I now look forward to my days off so I have a solid chunk of time to code rather than an hour snatched here and there.

+---

+### Day 33: February 2, 2024

+**Today's Progress**:
+- Codecademy: Continued working Web Development Foundations — Challenge Project: Build Your Own Cheat Sheet.
+Gathering the information that I want to enter into the table
+- freeCodeCamp: Continued working on the Build a Survey Form HTML.
+Completed the HTML structure.
+Most of the user stories passed except one: "Failed:All your radio buttons should have a value attribute and value."

+**Thoughts**:
+Other than a few little errors where I'd put a class instead of an id, my HTML structure is pretty sound!
+Struggling to figure out which of my radio buttons isn't passing the test.
+I wonder if it's the checkbox that are causing the issues...

+I got to use the HTML validator for the first time while trying to figure out where the error was occuring though!
+Looking forward to getting it to pass all the tests and then move onto the CSS.